torpago/mqt-client/docs/AccountAdjustmentReq.md

 ### NewAccountAdjustmentReq

-`func NewAccountAdjustmentReq(amount float32, currencyCode CurrencyCode, description string, ) *AccountAdjustmentReq`
+`func NewAccountAdjustmentReq(amount decimal.Decimal, currencyCode CurrencyCode, description string, ) *AccountAdjustmentReq`

 NewAccountAdjustmentReq instantiates a new AccountAdjustmentReq object This constructor will assign default values to properties that have it defined,